mattcossins-arm/Arm-Developer-Labs-Staging/docs/Projects/Accessible/Write-A-Learning-Path.md

 ---
 layout: article
-title: Write an Educational Tutorial (Learning Path) of your Choice
+title: "Write an Educational Tutorial (Learning Path) of your Choice"
 sidebar:
   nav: projects
 ---